 GEORGIA REAL ESTATE CLOSING ATTORNEYS

 Georgia law requires that all real estate closings be overseen by an attorney.
-Unlike other states, we don’t have banker-closings, and there is even some doubt about the legality of so-called “witness-only” closings.”
-Aside from being a legal requirement, the closing attorney helps to protect those involved in the transaction by overseeing and explaining the transaction so that all parties can make sure they’re getting what they bargain for.
+Unlike other states, Georgia doesn’t allow banker-closings.
+Georgia doesn’t even allow so-called “witness-only” closings,” unless the referral is from one attorney to another.
+Aside from being a legal requirement, the closing attorney’s role is to help those involved in the transaction by overseeing and explaining the transaction so that all parties can make sure they’re getting what they bargain for.

 WHAT DOES THE ATTORNEY DO AT CLOSING?

 DOCUMENTS: The number of documents necessary to transfer property, especially when debt is involved, can be staggering.
 The attorney assists in the preparation of these documents, including deeds, promissory notes, security agreements, settlement statements, and many others.
-The attorney then explains those documents to the parties at the closing so that everyone can have a better understanding of their rights and obligations under those documents.
+The attorney then explains those documents to the parties at the closing so that everyone can have a better understanding of their rights and obligations.

-PAYMENT: The closing attorney makes sure that all the appropriate parties get paid in the correct amounts.
+PAYMENT: The closing attorney acts as escrow agent, making sure that all the appropriate parties get paid in the correct amounts.
 This involves getting payoffs from mortgage companies, prorating Homeowners’ Association dues, Condo fees, property taxes, real estate commissions, and any number of other items that have to be dealt with and prorated upon the transfer of property.
-This includes making sure that the seller’s mortgage gets paid or released, or that the seller is paid.
+This includes making sure that the seller’s mortgage gets paid or released, and that the seller is paid.
 This part of the service is often referred to as “escrow,” as the funds for the total purchase of the property are held in the attorney’s escrow account until being distributed out to the appropriate parties.

 RECORDING: Many of the documents which are executed during the closing must be recorded in the deed records in the county or counties where the property is located.
 The attorney makes sure that the appropriate documents are recorded (and in the correct order; there are lots of pitfalls if the wrong deed or document gets recorded in the wrong order), and that the clerk’s office is paid for recording and maintaining those records.